apacheli/bluejay/test/pages/contact.md

 ## Security

-Contact me at security@apache.li if you find vulnerabilities.
+For vulnerabilities, contact me at security@apache.li.